How to Create a Risk Matrix: 3 Examples

 Here we’ll use an example of a pathogenic hazard at a step where you’re trying to decide whether you need another Critical Control Point (CCP) .

 In this case, you’ve set up your Food Safety Management System (FSMS) to use a weighted scale rather than straight multiplication, with lower numbers representing a higher risk.
 Let’s say internal policies dictate that anything receiving a risk rating of 1-10 needs a CCP.
-Based on how the scales were plotted, you can see high risk at top left and low risk at bottom right.
+Based on how the scales were plotted, you can see high risk at top left and low risk at bottom right in the example risk matrix below.

 risk matrix examples